kamranalisays/java-springboot-ecommerce-crud-apis/README.md

-# Fully Customizable
+# Fully Customizable and Extendable
- You have the java backend code , You can customize it according to your needs.
+You have the backend code , You can extend it according to your needs.

 # Tech Stack - Backend